-Likewise, avoid places that have single serving paellas for one person.
+Likewise, avoid places that have single-serving paellas for one person.
 Paella is a group meal, with each member of the table claiming their “section” of the paella pan.

-Don’t forget Make Reservations!
+Don’t forget to Make Reservations!
 Paella is an integral part of a big family dinner, and at busy times (especially weekends and holidays), these restaurants will be booked in advance.

 Best Restaurants for Paella in Valencia